 It's no secret that happier employees are more likely to remain in their current position.

-As remote work continues to become more normalized, employees have come to expect flexible work options.
-In an employee’s hiring market, employees are more willing to jump ship and seek employment elsewhere when their current employer mandates unfavorable return-to-work requirements.
+As remote work continues to become more normalised, employees have come to expect flexible work options.
+In an employee's hiring market, employees are more willing to jump ship and seek employment elsewhere when their current employer mandates unfavorable return-to-work requirements.